GijsMulders/epos/docs/index.rst

-..
-EPOS documentation master file, created by sphinx-quickstart on Thu Nov  9 20:02:40 2017.
+.. epos documentation master file, created by sphinx-quickstart on Thu May  3 14:58:08 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to EPOS's documentation!
+Welcome to epos's documentation!
 ================================

-This is heavily under construction...
+This is an autosphinx generated document

-.. this is a comment

-Contents:

 .. toctree::
    :maxdepth: 2
+   :caption: Contents:

    api

 Indices and tables
 ==================